git-bauerseb/qr-code-generator/README.md

 }
 ```

-In general, the QR code specification supports four different encoding modes:
+The QR code specification has different encoding modes, depending on the use case of the code.
+In general, there are four different modes:

  - Numeric (Numbers 0 - 9)
  - Alphanumeric (Numbers 0 - 9; Uppercase letters; Symbols $,%,*,+,-,.,/)
-    - superset of numeric mode
  - Kanji
  - Byte

-In order to keep this article short, I decided to only support alphanumeric mode which means that we **cannot encode lowercase characters**.
-This limitation can be easily lifted but requires some boring case work so I decided to not include it.
+In order to keep this tutorial short, I decided to only support alphanumeric mode which means that we **cannot encode lowercase characters**.
+This limitation can be easily lifted but requires some boring case work so I decided against it.

 Define the different characters that can be used in our constant class and a lookup: